2025 Big 12 Conference football season

-The 2025 Big 12 Conference football season is the 30th season of the Big 12 Conference football taking place during the 2025 NCAA Division I FBS football season.
+The 2025 Big 12 Conference football season was the 30th season of the Big 12 Conference football, part of the 2025 NCAA Division I FBS football season.

-The 2025 Big 12 Championship Game will be played at AT&T Stadium in Arlington, Texas on December 6, 2025.
-The two top teams will play for the conferences automatic berth into the 2025–26 College Football Playoff.
+The 2025 Big 12 Championship Game was played at AT&T Stadium in Arlington, Texas, on December 6, 2025.
+The two top teams, Texas Tech and BYU, played for the conference's automatic berth into the 2025–26 College Football Playoff, which Texas Tech won.